vkruglikov/my-saved-answers/README.md

 ### 2. Inline Query Result

-The query result will display a list of saved messages available for sending, presented as [InlineQueryResult](https://core.telegram.org/bots/api#inlinequeryresult).
+The query result will display a list of saved answers available for sending, presented as [InlineQueryResult](https://core.telegram.org/bots/api#inlinequeryresult).

 Clicking on it will send the message to the chat.